-You might think every student loves extra recess or something from the prize box.
+Every student might love extra recess or something from the prize box.
 But, you also might be surprised that a student would instead invite a friend to play a game or give his whole class extra computer time.

 Complete a force reward choice activity with students where they have to pick between a series of two rewards.
 This will give you a better understanding of what motivates the student.

 Initially, the student might be most motivated by tangible rewards.
 Ideally, we want to be moving them away from the prize box.
-Instead, keep other kinds of prizes like adult approval and peer appreciation available and suggest them from time to time.
+Instead, keep other kinds of prizes like adult approval and peer appreciation available and suggest them occasionally.
 Eventually, students tire of the prize box and try out more socially motivating rewards.

 You can also make only two rewards available, with one that is more socially or internally reinforcing.